S1PR1: Vasculogenesis

 S1PR1 is one of the main receptors responsible for vascular growth and development, at least during embryogenesis.
 In vascular endothelial cells the binding of S1P to S1PR1 induces migration, proliferation, cell survival and morphogenesis into capillary-like structures.
 Moreover, the binding of S1P to S1PR1 is implicated in the formation of cell-cell adherens junctions, therefore inhibiting paracellular permeability of solutes and macromolecules.
-It was also shown in vivo that S1P synergizes with angiogenic factors such as FGF-2 and VEGF in inducing angiogenesis and vascular maturation through S1PR1. showed that S1PR1-KO mice died during development due to a defect in vascular stabilization, suggesting that this receptor is essential for vascular development.
+It was also shown in vivo that S1P synergizes with angiogenic factors such as FGF-2 and VEGF in inducing angiogenesis and vascular maturation through S1PR1.
+Liu et al. (2000) showed that S1PR1-KO mice died during development due to a defect in vascular stabilization, suggesting that this receptor is essential for vascular development.
 In conclusion, several evidences confirm that S1P via S1PR1 is a potent regulator of vascular growth and development, at least during embryogenesis.

 Clinical significance

 Cancer

 S1PR1 is involved in the motility of cancer cells upon stimulation by S1P.
 The signal pathway involves RAC-CDC42 and correlates with ERK1 and ERK2 activation.
 The RAC-CDC42 pathway leads to cell migration, whereas the ERK pathway leads to proliferation and neovascularization demonstrated that S1PR1 is strongly induced in endothelial cells during tumor angiogenesis and a siRNA against S1PR1 was able to inhibit angiogenesis and tumor growth.
 S1PR1 is also involved in other types of cancer: fibrosarcoma cells migrate upon activation of S1PR1 by S1P via RAC1–CDC42 dependent pathway) and ovarian cancer cell invasion involves S1PR1 or S1PR3 and calcium mobilization.